-September 2015 will be the first anniversary of the monthly community doco screening!
+September 2015 was the first anniversary of the monthly community doco screening!
 One year of 11 documentary screenings in the CWA of Cobargo and 1 in the Wandella bush.

 It all started because Lena Kuppens missed the experience to watch beautiful, interesting, intense, happy, sad and inspiring documentaries with a group of people, she yearly enjoyed at the International Documentary Festival (IDFA) in Amsterdam.
 Not being able to attend the IDFA she figured she could bring the experience in a small way to our community.

 Doing research on documentary screenings and copyrights in Australia she found a very helpful small movie and documentary distributor in Brisbane, where she purchased her first documentary with community screening rights, ‘Make Humus not War’.

 The CWA cottage was and is a great room to host the screenings with a projector on hand and a welcome set-up for the shared coffee, tea and home baked sweets.

 Communicating through posters in town, the community email list and a notice in the Triangle, that first community doco screening was well visited with a home-made humus competition afterwards.